How NASCAR unified its people signals and reduced L&D cycle time by 30%

 Rooted in a rich history of competitive motorsports, NASCAR sanctions over 1,200 races across more than 30 U.S. states and 11 countries, captivating millions of fans worldwide.
 Additionally, NASCAR also owns 14 major motorsport facilities.

-Challenge: Bridging two cultures into one cohesive workforce
+Challenge: Bridging two cultures for the better

 "We realized we had two legacy organizations, each rich in its culture.
 When we became one, it was an opportunity for us to ask, 'How do we want to bring all of this together now in a cohesive, data-driven, and succinct way?'
 That's when Culture Amp came to mind." – John Ferguson, Chief Human Resources Officer, NASCAR

-Solution: A three-pronged approach to drive cultural change
+Solution: A three-pronged approach to data-driven change

 John and his team started by leveraging Culture Amp to gather essential employee feedback through engagement surveys, which helped them identify areas within the organization that needed attention.